Daylighting Tibbetts en Plein Air

 read more

 I painted the culvert where Hester and Piero’s Mill Pond descends underground into the broadway sewer, spilling approximately 5 million gallons of fresh water a day over the waterfall into the darkness.
-This summer, I’d seen several ducklings, a few Canada geese, and a swan cignet get stuck in the lower section directly after the…
+Earlier this summer, the poignant struggles of ducklings, Canada geese, and a swan cygnet caught in the challenging waters below the falls left…

 read more